cintia-shinoda/english-site/docs/book-8/lesson-05.md

 ## Situations
 ### Situation 1: At a sidewalk café
-- boy at the table: Hey, are you OK?
+- boy at table: Hey, are you OK?
 You look badly shaken up.
+- boy standing: Some nut on a motorcycle almost ran me over just now.
+He could have killed me.
+- boy standing: So, how was your day?
+- boy at table: It couldn't have been better.
+My folks finally bought me the bike I've always wanted.
+- boy standing: Wait a minute.
+It was you!
+- boy at table: I'm out of here.
 - I'm out of here

+### Situation 2: Nothing's private anymore
+- girl on laptop: Seems I lost out on one cool party last night.
+- girl holding cellphone: Yeah.
+You should have been there.
+I had a blast.
+- girl on laptop: I can see that.
+Ted posted some photos on MyPlace and tagged you.
+- girl holding cellphone: Oh, my God!
+He shouldn't have done that.
+- girl holding cellphone:
 <br>

 ### Situation 2: Nothing's private anymore